 Tea is mainly made using water as a base, but there are many new exciting varieties that include milk.
-Of course, we recommend you use non-dairy milks, not just due to lactose intolerance, but because dairy contains vast amounts of pus, antibiotics and chemicals, which may make you even sicker.
+Of course, we recommend you use non-dairy milk, not just due to lactose intolerance, but because dairy contains vast amounts of pus, antibiotics, and chemicals, which may make you even sicker.

 THE PERFECT COLD & FLU TEA RECIPE

 Here’s a recipe for you that is bound to knock the socks off your cold or flu and have you back to bouncing in no time.

 Again we recommend you always use Organic Essential Oils where possible, and if this is not available, then the next grade down is Therapeutic Grade Essential Oils.

 Always check before consuming any essential oils, that they indeed are ingestible.
 The last thing you want is to get even sicker!

 2 drops Eucalyptus Essential Oil